bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 ## Affiliation ##

-The standards contain three tables, each table represents a single context.
+The standard contains three tables, each table represents a single context.
 Each context table shows the frames that should be used based on a given standard identity and dimension.

 JMSML uses an Affiliation to map elements belonging to each of those three types (Context, StandardIdentity, and Dimension) Each Affiliation element then points to a specific frame svg file.